elmejdki/Weather-app/README.md

   ```

 Now you have finish check the link of GitHub pages you will find your project deployed there. you can find the link on the repository settings page.

+# Future Feature

+- Add an API that returns images based on location and weather.
+- User an accurate API for weather to get better weather data.

 ## Author

 👤 **Zakariae El Mejdki**